The Mysterious Sisters

 "… You seem to be enjoying yourself, huh~?"

-Nerune roughly set her wooden cup down on the table with a bang.
-A little water spilled onto the table… come to think of it, today was Nerune's shift as waitress, wasn't it?
+BANG!
+Nerune slammed her wooden cup down on the table.
+A little water splashed onto the surface… Come to think of it, today was Nerune's shift as waitress, wasn't it?

 "Eh, ah, no!
 That's not it, Nerune-san!"